Plastique (character): Suicide Squad

-She became a member of the Suicide Squad for the duration of a single mission.
-She attempted to betray the team during their second field operation in Qurac (under the command of Amanda Waller), but it was anticipated and Plastique was caught by fellow operative Nemesis and subsequently brainwashed to suppress all memories of her membership in the Squad.
-Her followers eventually abandoned her after becoming disillusioned with the use of force and violence to advance their shared cause (thus reflecting real-world Canadian politics by that point, which had long since moved past the era that Plastique's methods and policies reflected).
-Plastique became a mercenary.

-Eventually she reformed, subsequently earning a pardon from the U.S. government for her crimes there based on services rendered to the Captain Atom Project, as well as a somewhat more subdued response along similar lines from the Canadian authorities.
+Plastique joins the Suicide Squad for the duration of a single mission.
+She attempted to betray the team during a field operation in Qurac, but her betrayal has been anticipated by the group.
+Plastique is caught by fellow operative Nemesis and subsequently brainwashed to suppress all memories of her membership in the Squad.
+Her followers eventually abandon her after becoming disillusioned with the use of force and violence to advance their shared cause, after which Plastique becomes a mercenary.
+Eventually she reformed, subsequently earning a pardon from the U.S. government and marrying Captain Atom.
+The two later separate, with Plastique returning to the Suicide Squad.